 Air can be introduced into a central heating system in several ways.
 This could happen when new water enters the system from the expansion tank or as routine maintenance is carried out.
 It could also be ‘created’ by the movement of the pump as it turns.

 Need a local heating engineer?

 Where to start when bleeding a radiator

-When bleeding a radiator it is important to have the central heating system turned off.
-This is because some water pumps – depending on where in the system they are fitted – can actually suck more air into the radiator and thus the heating system if they are turned on while you open the bleed valve.
+Don’t forget to make sure you have the central heating system switched off before you start the process of bleeding a radiator.
+This is very important because some water pumps – depending on where in the system they are fitted – will actually suck more air into the radiator and consequently the heating system if they are turned on while you open the bleed valve.

 How to bleed a radiator

 - You will need a radiator key, dry cloth or towel and a container to catch any water that comes out of the radiator.
 If you don't have a radiator key, you can find them in any DIY shop and tend to cost between 50p and £3.
 Pliers may also work but there's a chance you could damage the valve so a proper key is highly recommended.

 - Before you begin, make sure that your central heating is turned off.
 Having the central heating on while bleeding radiators is very dangerous; the last thing you want is boiling water bursting out of the pipes.